dimitri-nicolo/calico/master/getting-started/essentials/simple-policy-essentials.md

 You should see a response from `nginx`.
 Great!
 Our Service is accessible.
 You can exit the Pod now.

-Now let's inspect the network policies using calicoq.  calicoq complements calicoctl by inspecting the dynamic aspects of Calico Policy: in particular displaying the endpoints actually affected by policies, and the policies that actually apply to endpoints.
+Now let's inspect the network policies using calicoq.  calicoq complements calicoctl by inspecting the dynamic aspects of {{site.prodname}} Policy: in particular displaying the endpoints actually affected by policies, and the policies that actually apply to endpoints.

 The full calicoq documentation is [here]({{site.baseurl}}/{{page.version}}/reference/calicoq).